-With JENTIS the integration of Facebook tracking pixels CAPI (Facebook Conversion API) follows a flexible setup.
-Where you can define the events and parameter values you want to share with Facebook.
-This is a two step process.
+With JENTIS the integration of Facebook tracking pixels and CAPI (Facebook Conversion API) follows a universal approach.
+Where you can define the events and parameter values you want to share with Facebook, either client-, server-side or both.
+The configuration with JENTIS Tag Manager is a two step process.
 First you’ll need to define the events and requirements to meet your business needs and set those up in Facebook business manager.
 Next you will configure the JENTIS tracking to technically define when to submit the data of your website visitors.

 Create a Second Pixel